python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_0a_preliminaries.md

 ## Configuration
-These instructions assume you are workin in a Linux operatiting system (OS).
+These instructions assume you are working on a Linux operating system (OS).

 - Create a folder for yourself with your name (and no spaces) on the Desktop.
 - In VSCode, open the folder that you created.
 - Create a Python file to trigger the installation of the Python extension.
-- Change the terminal `TMOUT` variable in `.bashrc`.
-Details below.
-- Change the OS screen timeout if desired.
-Details below.
-- Change the screen blank timeout and screen lock timeout.
-Details below.
-- Disable middle-click if desired.
-Details in the `resources` directory.

-## Things to know:
+- Follow these directions to run a setup script:
+  - Right-click on this [student_config_script.sh](https://raw.githubusercontent.com/python-can-define-radio/python-course/main/resources/student_config_script.sh)  and select `Save Link As`.
+  - For the save location, click on `Desktop` on the left, and then click `Save`.
+  - Minimize the browser window so that you can see the Desktop.
+  - Right-click on your Desktop and select `Open in Terminal`.
+  - Type `bash student_script.sh` and hit Enter.
+  - Let the instructor know if you see any error messages.

 <details><summary>Expand here for Manual instructions if the script does not work.</summary>